mkulke/kubernetes-iptables-proxy/README.md

-This is a quick-and-dirty implementation of the Kubernetes Proxy using iptables rules.

-Setup:
+kube-proxy-iptables
+---

+This is an attempt to replace the user-space proxying of kubernetes with one based on iptables.

     iptables -t nat -I PREROUTING  -j tsone-dnat iptables -t nat -I OUTPUT      -j tsone-dnat